jboss-developer/jboss-portal-quickstarts/gatein-sample-portal/README.md

 ----------------

 Portal Extensions and Portal Containers are not hot-deployable.
-Therefore, it is not possible to deploy them using `mvn jboss-as:deploy` or copying to the default JBoss AS deployment folder when GateIn Portal is running.
+Therefore, it is not possible to deploy them using `mvn jboss-as:deploy` or copying to the default Application Platform deployment folder when JBoss Portal Platform is running.
 Instead of that you will need to:

 1. Make sure that the Portal is not running, e.g. by running